CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 To conduct the online AAD experiment, `OnlineAAD_EXP.py` includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
 It need

-All experimental processing includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
-This experimental processing is operated throught custom-made code based on python.
-See the code for experimental processing.

 You can run the task through `OnlineAAD_EXP.py` along with custom-codes in Sub_Functions file.
 Also, you need to check your arduino, bluetooth COM port number and your directory of files.